QuantEcon/lecture-julia.myst/README.md

 ## Local Development

 It is straightforward to install the Jupyter Book and Julia software necessary for more significant changes.
+For Windows support, it is best to use WSL.
+See `[WSL Setup Instructions](./wsl.md)` for more details.

 ### Setup

 1. [Install Julia, Conda, and VS Code](https://quantecon.github.io/lecture-julia.myst/getting_started_julia/getting_started.html) following the documentation for using these notes.
 2. Modify [VS Code settings](https://quantecon.github.io/lecture-julia.myst/software_engineering/tools_editors.html#optional-extensions-and-settings) and consider [additional extensions](https://quantecon.github.io/lecture-julia.myst/software_engineering/tools_editors.html#optional-extensions).
 Some others to consider are the [MyST-Markdown](https://github.com/executablebooks/myst-vs-code) and [Spell Checking](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) extensions.
+You will also likely want the Python and Jupyter extensions installed
 3. Ensure that [Git](https://quantecon.github.io/lecture-julia.myst/software_engineering/version_control.html#setup) is set up correctly.
 In particular, this ensures that Windows users use the Linux end-of-line characters.
 4. Clone this repository (in VS Code, you can use `<Ctrl+Shift+P>` then `Clone` then `Clone from GitHub` then choose the repo as `https://github.com/QuantEcon/lecture-julia.myst`).